-8.1 Going down
+8.1 Formalization

-Recall that in Criterion 3 we said that to claim that a mathematical statement A is proven in ZFC shall mean that on the basis of constructive mathematics one can argue convincingly that one can construct a formal proof of a formal reformulation of A in ZFC.
-Now, when a mathematician claims that he or she has proven a result, he usually just writes down his arguments, which are by default based on Zermelo-Fraenkel set theory with the axiom of choice, but he or she does not say that there is a formal proof in ZFC on the basis of the arguments.
+Recall that in Criterion 3 we said that to claim that a mathematical statement A is proven in Zermelo-Fraenkel set theory shall mean that on the basis of constructive mathematics one can argue convincingly that one can construct a formal proof of a formal reformulation of A in ZFC.
+Now, when a mathematician claims that he or she has proven a result, he or she usually just writes down his arguments, which are by default based on Zermelo-Fraenkel set theory with the axiom of choice, but he or she does not say that there is a formal proof in ZFC on the basis of the arguments.
 With the terminology of Section 4 we can say that a substantive story is told, not a formalistic one.